firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Plan airflow and strain relief so BMS cutoffs do not shock the controllers—Spintend hardware coasts through pack trips, but keeping harnesses tidy prevents the upstream faults that still kill rivals.[^1]
 - Bonding the 85150 case to the scooter frame with thermal adhesive and watching per-motor temperature logs helps spot miswired phases or sensor faults before they torch a controller.[^21]
 - Re-tap the tiny M2.5 bosses or print adapter plates when mounting 85/240 and Lite boards—the flat housings ship without hardware and benefit from thicker pads or thermal glue plus reinforced brackets.[^mounting_threads]
+- Revised 85/240 cases shifted the mounting pattern compared with the older 85/250 “Viking,” forcing riders like Yamal to re-drill legacy heatsinks when stacking mixed controllers.[^heatsink_shift]
 - Repurpose dead 75/200 baseplates as aux heat spreaders—JPPL’s stack adds aluminum spacers and CNC clamps while Shlomozero sketches radiator blocks tied into Dualtron side plates to keep HY power stages cool.[^baseplate_spreader]
 - JPPL’s X12 installs highlight the packaging ceiling: the accessory rail only delivers 5 V / 150 mA, so plan on a dedicated buck converter if you need 12 V lighting or telemetry alongside the ADC bridge.[^53]
 - Water-cooled loops can hold 85250 cores within ~4 °C of ambient at 90 A battery / 130 A phase, yet those builds still suffer tariff-driven price creep and encourage interest in the teased 18‑FET alternative positioned around €180.[^52]